 C++ is the updated version of C programming with an object-oriented approach.
 It can be considered as a base of most object-oriented programming languages.
 Mainly it was designed for system programming and right now it’s popular for game development.
 If you know the basics of C programming, it will be fairly easy for you to understand C++.

-Java is an old, popular and widely used programming language that can be used for almost any kind of software development.
-It is also an object-oriented programming language mainly used for Web, app and enterprise-level software development.
-The reason I’ve placed Java at 10th position is that it’s not as easier as other programming languages when it comes to the syntax.
+Java is an old, popular, and widely used programming language that can be used for almost any kind of software development.
+It is also an object-oriented programming language mainly used for Web, app, and enterprise-level software development.
+The reason I’ve placed Java in the 10th position is that it’s not as easy as other programming languages when it comes to syntax.
 However, its popularity makes it easily available to learn on various platforms.
-There are plenty of tools, courses and books available to learn Java in the simplest way possible.
+There are plenty of tools, courses, and books available to learn Java in the simplest way possible.
 The core of Java is no different than C# and C++ but as you dive deeper, you’ll see the full potential.